2025 state visit by Donald Trump to the United Kingdom: Windsor Castle projections

 On 16 September, members of the Led By Donkeys protest group, which had also targeted Trump during his last visit to the UK, projected a nine-minute video discussing Trump and Epstein's relationship from a hotel room opposite Windsor.
 The video also included a photograph and video clip of Virginia Giuffre, a widely circulated photograph of Prince Andrew, Duke of York with Epstein, and photographs of Epstein's accomplice Ghislaine Maxwell.
 Officers reportedly investigated the projection to "swiftly" stop it.
 Four individuals were arrested the following day, which according to an official statement by Thames Valley Police, was done on the grounds of malicious communications and an "unauthorised projection".
 They included a 60-year-old from East Sussex, a 36-year-old and a 50-year-old from London, and a 37-year-old from Kent.
 All four were released on conditional bail until 12 December.
 The investigation concluded, with no further action taken, on 22 October.

 According to Led By Donkeys, it was the first time anyone from the group had been arrested for a projection.
 Led by Donkeys later told The Guardian that the arrests were "Orwellian" and "ridiculous".
 They mentioned that they had made between 25 and 30 projections prior to these arrests.
-They stated in their interview:“Forgive the cliche, but it is rather Orwellian for a piece of journalism, which raises questions about our guest's relationship with America's most notorious child sex trafficker to lead to arrests.”
-“We’re constantly told, you know, we need to see peaceful protests.
-Well, here's a peaceful protest ...
-We projected a piece of journalism on to a wall and now people have been arrested for malicious communications.
-I think that, frankly, says a lot more about the policing of Trump's visit than it does about what we did.”
-“Trump is being welcomed to our country, being given the unique honour of a second state visit, and it's being housed at our expense at Windsor Castle,” they said.
-“This is like The Emperor's New Clothes – you've got to point at it and say, ‘Hang on.
-You know, this guy has incredibly close links to America's most notorious child sex trafficker.
-We probably need to talk about that.’
-And so we decided to build a film that would tell that story.”The morning of 17 September, a van parked outside Windsor Castle displayed an image of Trump and Epstein alongside the text: "Welcome to the UK, Donald."
+They stated in their interview: "We projected a piece of journalism on to a wall and now people have been arrested for malicious communications.
+I think that, frankly, says a lot more about the policing of Trump's visit than it does about what we did."
+The morning of 17 September, a van parked outside Windsor Castle displayed an image of Trump and Epstein alongside the text: "Welcome to the UK, Donald."